Find the services you are looking for:

 Today, native and hybrid apps are becoming common is the enterprise industry.
 The need for more business-to-employee (B2E) apps is expected to grow exponentially in the coming years.
 This growth has led to many experts recommending choosing hybrid apps for large scale internal app development while building native apps for external customers with high performance expectations.

 While discussing native and hybrid apps, it cannot be denied that native mobile apps are favored by consumers throughout the globe.
 If we observe the most popular apps around us, we notice that most of them are native.
 Facebook and LinkedIn both tried building hybrid apps but found that the performance was not up to the mark as compared to native mobile apps.
 However, these big companies can afford to hire many developers with the skillsets to build native mobile apps for different mobile platforms.

-52% of the developers today prefer developing Hybrid Apps, and Gartner predicts that by the end of 2016, there will be more hybrid apps on people's devices as compared to native apps.
+52% of the developers today prefer developing Hybrid Apps, and in the coming years, there will be more hybrid apps on people's devices as compared to native apps.
 These statistics therefore predict a dramatic shift towards hybrid app development, and it is highly possible that the next app you build might just be a hybrid one, even though you have been contemplating going native.
 At the same time, there is no one-size-fits-all-solution and you need to choose one over the other on a case-by-case basis.